Nagios Plugins

 Coding Guidelines

-If you have copied a routine from another source, make sure the license from your source allows this.
-Add a comment referencing the ACKNOWLEDGEMENTS file, where you can put more detail about the source.
+If you've copied a routine from another source, ensure the license allows it.
+Add a comment referencing the ACKNOWLEDGEMENTS file.
+For contributed code, add contributors to the THANKS.in file instead of source code.

 Commit Messages

-If the change is due to a contribution, please quote the contributor's name and, if applicable, add the SourceForge Tracker number.
-Don't forget to update the THANKS.in file.
+If the change is due to a contribution, quote the contributor's name and SourceForge Tracker number if applicable.
+Update the THANKS.in file and NEWS file for changes useful for noting in the next release.

-2. For help texts, break into individual options so that these can be reused between plugins
+2. Break help texts into individual options for reuse between plugins

-3. Try to avoid line feeds unless you are working on a block of text
+3. Avoid line feeds unless working on a block of text

 4. Short help is not translated

-5. Long help has options in English language, but text translated
+5. Long help has options in English but text translated

-7. Copyright holder names kept in original text
+7. Keep copyright holder names in original text

-To create an up to date list of translatable strings, run: tools/gen_locale.sh.
+To create an up-to-date list of translatable strings, run:

 Submission of New Plugins and Patches